 In some instances, it is more advantageous to apply for an SBA 504 loan; however, these loans cannot be used to purchase a business or as working capital.

 Getting an SBA 7(a) loan is a faster and more efficient process than you may think.
 In fact, when you go through the MCDC, you can get your SBA 7(a) loan in as little as 30-45 days.
 That’s because we only partner with experienced lenders who can complete the process faster.

 We start by asking you a few questions about your loan, such as how much you need — SBA 7(a) loans are only available in amounts up to $5 million — and what you plan to use it for.
 We then match you with the best lender for you, and the process of collecting documentation begins.
 Once your paperwork is complete, all you need to do is wait for approval.

 MCDC: Helping Michigan Business Owners

 The MCDC has been helping Michiganders establish and finance businesses since 1982.
-Our goal is to help fuel economic growth and prosperity in our state by facilitating business loans, namely the SBA 7(a) loan in Michigan.
+Our goal is to help fuel economic growth and prosperity in our state by facilitating business loans in Michigan, namely the SBA 7(a) loan.
 To apply or for more information about getting a business loan in Michigan, contact us today.